skip to main content

 Bar Admissions

-A partner in the Litigation Department and Co-Chair of the Investment Management Litigation Practice Group, Gregory F. Laufer represents clients in commercial litigation matters, with a focus on litigation involving investment advisors and their portfolio companies.
+A partner in the Litigation Department and Co-Chair of the Investment Management Litigation Practice Group, Greg Laufer represents clients in commercial litigation matters, with a focus on litigation involving investment advisors and their portfolio companies.
 Greg's broad range of experience includes representing clients in securities litigation, bankruptcy and restructuring matters, employment law, intellectual property matters and complex commercial disputes.
-He also has worked on international arbitrations, regulatory matters and internal investigations.
+He also has experience in international arbitrations, regulatory matters and internal investigations.

-Greg is ranked as a “Recommended Lawyer” by Legal 500 for Securities Litigation: Defense and as a “Future Star” by Benchmark Litigation for Securities and Commercial Litigation.
+Greg is recognized as a “Recommended Lawyer” by The Legal 500 US for Securities Litigation: Defense and as a “Future Star” by Benchmark Litigation for Securities and Commercial Litigation.
 In 2019 and 2020, he was named to Benchmark Litigation’s “40 & Under Hotlist,” which recognizes the top up-and-coming talent in their respective litigation communities in the U.S. and Canada.

 EXPERIENCE

-• Representation of Tesla’s directors, in investigations and litigation arising out of Elon Musk’s “going private” tweets.
+• Tesla’s directors in investigations and litigation arising out of Elon Musk’s “going private” tweets.

-• Representation of Goldman Sachs in a securities fraud case relating to large bond offerings in Southeast Asia.
+• Goldman Sachs in a securities fraud case relating to large bond offerings in Southeast Asia.

-• Representation of Apollo Global Management and its affiliates and portfolio companies in connection with various securities litigations, regulatory inquiries and proceedings, commercial disputes, internal investigations and employment matters.
+• Apollo Global Management and its affiliates and portfolio companies in connection with various securities litigations, regulatory inquiries and proceedings, commercial disputes, internal investigations and employment matters.

-• Representation of several venture capital firms and other investors in stock trading platform Embed in connection with fraudulent conveyance claims asserted by the debtors in the FTX bankruptcy proceedings.
+• several venture capital firms and other investors in stock trading platform Embed in connection with fraudulent conveyance claims asserted by the debtors in the FTX bankruptcy proceedings.

-• Representation of the outside directors of Amplify Energy in connection with civil, criminal and regulatory matters relating to an oil spill off the coast of Southern California.
+• the outside directors of Amplify Energy in connection with civil, criminal and regulatory matters relating to an oil spill off the coast of Southern California.

 • Representative clients include Apollo Global Management, The Blackstone Group/Blackstone Credit, HPS Investment Partners, Centerbridge Partners, BayPine, Davidson Kempner, Declaration Partners, Foresite Capital Management, GoldenTree Asset Management, Hudson Bay Capital, Nokota Management, PointState Capital, Clearlake, EagleTree, Gamut, Liberty Strategic Capital, Oak Hill, OceanSound, Sageview, TowerBrook, Värde, Sagewind, Crestview Partners, and Lux Capital.

-• Representation of Oak Pacific Investments and Joseph Chen in connection with derivative litigation in New York state court relating to a challenged transaction on behalf of Renren, a China-based social networking service.
+• Oak Pacific Investments and Joseph Chen in connection with derivative litigation in New York state court relating to a challenged transaction on behalf of Renren, a China-based social networking service.

-• Representation of the Metropolitan Transportation Authority and the New York City Transit Authority in various matters, including real estate disputes, Takings litigation, and public transportation access matters.
+• the Metropolitan Transportation Authority and the New York City Transit Authority in various matters, including real estate disputes, Takings litigation, and public transportation access matters.

-• Representation of current and former independent directors of NortonLifeLock in connection with multiple state and federal derivative litigations in California and Delaware court relating to certain accounting disclosures.
+• current and former independent directors of NortonLifeLock in connection with multiple state and federal derivative litigations in California and Delaware court relating to certain accounting disclosures.

-• Representation of AR Global, a sponsor and manager of non-traded REITs, in a lawsuit, including a two-week trial, in Delaware Chancery Court brought by a litigation trust asserting breach of fiduciary duty claims against AR Global and its founders.
+• AR Global, a sponsor and manager of non-traded REITs, in a two-week trial in the Delaware Court of Chancery concerning breach of fiduciary duty litigation brought by a litigation trust against AR Global and its founders.

-• Representation of The Citco Group, the world's largest hedge fund administrator, and prevailing on summary judgment on all counts, just days before trial in a $220 million suit brought by Louisiana public pension funds stemming from their failed investment in a hedge fund managed by Alphonse “Buddy” Fletcher, Jr.
+• The Citco Group, the world’s largest hedge fund administrator, in winning summary judgment on all counts on the eve of trial in a $220 million suit brought by Louisiana public pension funds stemming from their failed investment in a hedge fund managed by Alphonse “Buddy” Fletcher, Jr.

-• Representation of Omega Advisors and Leon Cooperman in SEC proceedings alleging insider trading.
+• Omega Advisors and Leon Cooperman in SEC proceedings alleging insider trading.

-• Representation of Citigroup in the defeat of a multibillion-dollar arbitration claim brought by the Abu Dhabi Investment Authority related to its $7.5 billion investment in Citigroup
+• Citigroup in defeating of a multibillion-dollar arbitration claim brought by the Abu Dhabi Investment Authority related to its $7.5 billion investment in Citigroup

-• Representation of Meridian Bioscience, and Ohio-based life science company, in the dismissal of a putative securities fraud class action alleging that Meridian made false and misleading statements regarding the regulatory compliance and safety and efficacy of one of its products.
+• Meridian Bioscience, an Ohio-based life science company, in the dismissal of a putative securities fraud class action alleging that Meridian made false and misleading statements regarding the regulatory compliance and safety and efficacy of one of its products.

-• Representation of all underwriters of over $20 billion in debt and equity securities issued from 2006 to 2008 by American International Group; action was settled with no payment by our clients.
+• all underwriters of over $20 billion in debt and equity securities issued from 2006 to 2008 by American International Group; action was settled with no payment by our clients.

-• Representation of underwriters of residential mortgage-backed pass-through certificates securitized in 2006 and 2007 by Residential Capital LLC; action was settled.
+• underwriters of residential mortgage-backed pass-through certificates securitized in 2006 and 2007 by Residential Capital LLC; action was settled.

-• Representation of On Deck Capital in a Section 11 action that the lead plaintiff voluntarily withdrew after a motion to dismiss was filed.
+• On Deck Capital in a Section 11 action that the lead plaintiff voluntarily withdrew after a motion to dismiss was filed.

 Greg also represents clients in significant bankruptcy and restructuring matters.
-His recent experience includes:
+His recent experience includes representing:

 • Diamond Sports Group, the nation’s largest owner of regional sports networks, in its chapter 11 cases filed in the Bankruptcy Court for the Southern District of Texas.
 In connection with its filing, Diamond entered into a restructuring support agreement with the company’s creditors that would eliminate over $8 billion of its outstanding debt.